ozkan-cevdet-ozdag/HV-SESAME-Analyzer/README.md

    `HV_SESAME_ANALYZER_V1.m`

-5. In the graphical user interface, select the project-analysis workflow.
+5. Click `Select Folder` and select the `Example Data` directory containing the paired Geopsy `.hv` and `.log` files.

-6. When prompted for the input data, select the paired `.hv` and `.log` files provided in the `Example Data` directory.
+6. Click `Select Coordinates` and select the example coordinate `.txt` or `.dat` file provided in the `Example Data`  directory.

-7. If spatial visualization is required, use the example coordinate information provided with the example dataset and define the appropriate UTM zone when prompted.
+7. Verify the WGS 84 UTM zone displayed in the interface and modify it if required.

-8. Start the analysis.
+8. Click `Run` to start the automated analysis.

-The software will automatically:

-- validate the selected input files,
-- extract the required parameters from the Geopsy outputs,
-- evaluate SESAME criteria V1–V9,
-- calculate RS, CPS, and QS,
-- determine the Reliability and Clear-Peak group-level results,
-- assign the final quality class, and
-- display the results within the graphical interface.

-The individual H/V curves and criterion-level PASS/FAIL results can then be inspected through the application interface.
-Project reports and spatial outputs can also be generated using the corresponding export functions.
+9. After completion, select individual stations from the station list to inspect the H/V curve, peak parameters, Reliability and Clear-Peak results, and individual SESAME criteria V1–V9.

+10. The `PDF Report`, `KMZ`, and `GIS` buttons can be used to reproduce the corresponding example outputs included in the repository.

 ## Input Data